 Is your organization ready for Self-Directed Volunteer Teams?

-The readiness self-assessment is a tool designed to help organizations explore the structures and strategies to successfully implement Self Directed Volunteer (SDV) Teams.
-SDVNetwork (SDVN) offers this online self-assessment to assist your organization or group in laying the necessary groundwork for the successful engagement of volunteer teams.
+Our readiness assessment process is designed to help organizations explore the structures and strategies to successfully implement Self Directed Volunteer (SDV) Teams and lays the necessary groundwork for the successful engagement of the volunteers.

 There are eight (8) readiness factors, each of which represents a set of indicators that are highly recommended for SDV Teams.
-There are no right or wrong answers.
-The results are intended to yield a clear picture of your organization’s level of preparedness and points for consideration.
-Based on this assessment, you may discover that your organization’s culture and infrastructure are already conducive to developing successful SDV Teams™—or, you may discover that there is some preparation required.
-Either way, SDVNetwork is here to help!
+The readiness results are intended to yield a clear picture of your organization’s level of preparedness and points for consideration.
+Based on this assessment, you may discover that your organization’s culture and infrastructure are already conducive to developing successful SDV Teams—or, you may discover that there is some preparation required.
+Either way, SDV Network™ is here to help!

 How is the assessment done?